SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_comprehensive_analysis.md

 - **Robustness**: Handles complex models with diverse requirements
 - **Reliability**: 100% success rate across all test scenarios
-- **Usability**: Simple, consistent APIs following ChemML conventions
+- **Usability**: Simple, consistent APIs following QeMLflow conventions
 - **Extensibility**: Easy addition of new models following proven patterns
 - **Performance**: Minimal overhead with efficient resource management

 ### Strategic Impact

-This integration establishes ChemML as a **leading platform** for computational chemistry and drug discovery by:
+This integration establishes QeMLflow as a **leading platform** for computational chemistry and drug discovery by:

 1. **Democratizing Access**: Making cutting-edge research tools accessible to all users
 2. **Accelerating Research**: Reducing implementation complexity and time-to-results
 3. **Enabling Innovation**: Combining multiple state-of-the-art models in unified workflows
 4. **Future-Proofing**: Providing framework for continuous addition of new capabilities

-The Boltz integration serves as both a **valuable capability** and a **validation** of the external model integration framework, positioning ChemML for continued growth and adoption in the computational chemistry community.
+The Boltz integration serves as both a **valuable capability** and a **validation** of the external model integration framework, positioning QeMLflow for continued growth and adoption in the computational chemistry community.

 ---